markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

 title:  "Dockerizing a PHP project - A short introduction"
 date:   2015-07-21 22:30:00
 categories: projects
-comments: true
 ---

 After using Vagrant and VirtualBox at Engage for several months I finally stumbled over a project at work where I got the opportunity to learn and use Docker.
 Inspired by my newly acquired knowledge I wanted to experiment more with Docker so I decided to "Dockerize" my latest side project.

 > Docker is a platform for developers and sysadmins to develop, ship, and run applications.
 Docker lets you quickly assemble applications from components and eliminates the friction that can come when shipping code. - [Docker.com](https://www.docker.com/)

-The simple search engine project I worked on a few months back was a perfect candidate for Dockerization since it had dependencies on multiple services, databases and libraries.
+The simple search engine project I worked on a few months back was a perfect candidate for Dockerization since it had dependencies on multiple services, databases, and libraries.
 Running the project on my local machine was a hassle and I had yet to set up a Vagrant box for it.

 ### Get Docker up and running

-There are many great tutorials out there, so I'm not going to dive to deeply into how to set up docker on your local machine.
-If you, like me, are using a Mac for your development I suggest you start of here: [docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/) to read about what you need to install Docker.
-In this post I'll use Boot2Docker and Docker-Compose to setup and run my PHP application.
+There are many great tutorials out there, so I'm not going to dive too deeply into how to set up Docker on your local machine.
+If you, like me, are using a Mac for your development I suggest you start here: [docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/) to read about what you need to install Docker.
+In this post, I'll use Boot2Docker and Docker-Compose to set up and run my PHP application.

 ![boot2docker]({{site.url}}/assets/boot2docker.png){: .center-image }

 Since Docker does not run natively on Mac you need to run it inside a Virtual Machine.
-Boot2Docker is a lightweight VM custom built for running Docker.
+Boot2Docker is a lightweight VM custom-built for running Docker.
 If you have used Vagrant before, you'll feel right at home.
 Follow the installation guide in Dockers documentation for Mac and you should be ready in no time.
 If you already have [VirtualBox](https://www.virtualbox.org/) and my favorite package manager for Mac, [Brew](http://brew.sh/), installed; all you need to do is to run:

 {% highlight php %}